davebaird/quiterss-docker/README.md

 # QuiteRss newsreader docker image

-This image uses your own X server to display the reader, so I have no idea how to make it work on Windows.
+This image uses your own X server to display the reader.

 Build the container thusly: